IsSeck/isseck.github.io/README.md

 # Ismaila Seck, PhD

 ## Recent activities
 - Aside from my research on Automatic Speech Recognition, I launched a reading group to gather members of GalsenAI that are interested in the research part of Deep Learning model, and offer researchers a space to communicate and discuss around subjects that interest them .
 GalsenAI is in my opinion the most active AI Association in Senegal.
-You can find a video of our first session here [GalsenAI's reading group](https://youtu.be/-VOG2esUc6I).
+You can find a video of our first session  [here](https://youtu.be/-VOG2esUc6I).

 ## my year 2022